open-education-hub/operating-systems/content/assignments/parallel-graph/README.md

 ### Thread Pool Description

 A thread pool contains a given number of active threads that simply wait to be given specific tasks.
-The threads are created when the thread pool is created they poll a task queue until a task is available.
+The threads are created when the thread pool is created.
+Each thread continuously polls the task queue for available tasks.
-Once tasks are put in the task queue, the threads start running the task.
+Once tasks are put in the task queue, the threads poll tasks, and start running them.
-A thread pool creates N threads when the thread pool is created and does not destroy (join) them throughout the lifetime of the thread pool.
+A thread pool creates **N** threads upon its creation and does not destroy (join) them throughout its lifetime.
 That way, the penalty of creating and destroying threads ad-hoc is avoided.
-As such, you must implement the following functions (marked with `TODO` in the provided skeleton):
+As such, you must implement the following functions (marked with `TODO` in the provided skeleton, in `src/os_threadpool.c`):

-- `task_create()`: Creates an `os_task_t` that will be put in the task queue - a task consists of a function pointer and an argument.
-- `add_task_in_queue()`: Adds a given task in the thread pool's task queue.
+- `enqueue_task()`: Enqueue task to the shared task queue.
+  Use synchronization.
-- `get_task()`: Gets a task from the thread pool's task queue.
+- `dequeue_task()`: Dequeue task from the shared task queue.
+  Use synchronization.
+- `wait_for_completion()`: Wait for all worker threads.
+  Use synchronization.
-- `threadpool_create()`: Allocates and initializes a new thread pool.
+- `create_threadpool()`: Create a new thread pool.
-- `thread_loop_function()`: All the threads in the thread pool will execute this function.
-   They all wait until a task is available in the task queue; once they grab a task they simply invoke the function that was provided to `task_create`.
-- `threadpool_stop()`: Stop all the threads from execution.
+- `destroy_threadpool()`: Destroy a thread pool.
+  Assume all threads have been joined.

+You must also update the `os_threadpool_t` structure in `src/os_threadpool.h` with the required bits for synchronizing the parallel implementation.

 Notice that the thread pool is completely independent of any given application.
 Any function can be registered in the task queue.

+Since the threads are polling the task queue indefinitely, you need to define a condition for them to stop once the graph has been traversed completely.
+That is, the condition used by the `wait_for_completion()` function.
+The recommended way is to note when no threads have any more work to do.
+Since no thread is doing any work, no other task will be created.

 ### Graph Traversal

-Once you have implemented the thread pool, you need to test it by using it for computing the sum of all the nodes of a graph.
+Once you have implemented the thread pool, you need to test it by doing a parallel traversal of all connected nodes in a graph.
-A serial implementation for this algorithm is provided in `skep/serial.c` To make use of the thread pool, you will need to create tasks that will be put in the task queue.
+A serial implementation for this algorithm is provided in `src/serial.c`.
+To make use of the thread pool, you will need to create tasks that will be put in the task queue.
 A task consists of 2 steps:

 1. Add the current node value to the overall sum.
 1. Create tasks and add them to the task queue for the neighbouring nodes.

-Since the threads are polling the task queue indefinitely, you need to find a condition for the threads to stop once the graph has been traversed completely.
-This condition should be implemented in a function that is passed to `threadpool_stop()`.
-`threadpool_stop()` then needs to wait for the condition to be satisfied and then joins all the threads.
+Implement this in the `src/parallel.c` (see the `TODO` items).
+You must implement the parallel and synchronized version of the `process_node()` function, also used in the serial implementation.

 ### Synchronization